MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/bpa-faq.md

 ### What's the estimated time that's required to set up business performance analytics?

-The setup of business performance analytics takes about 30 minutes.
+The setup of business performance analytics takes upto 60 minutes.
 However, it takes up to 24 hours for data to be available on reports.

 ### I received an error during the installation of business performance analytics.
 How do I fix it?